umaa-java-sept-2020/core-java-examples/documents/activities/test-dec-2020-1.md

    // getter & setter
 }
 ```
 * For above class and array.
-Apply sort by name when age is same (comparable)
+Apply sort by reverse order of name when age is same (comparable)